praveek/launch.en/help/release-notes/current.md

 ### Bug Fixes

-* You can no longer delete a Host that is being used by an environment.
+* You can no longer delete a Host that is being used by an environment
+* Resources in revision selector will now appear alphabetically
+* Fixed a bug that caused certain rules to fail to copy
+* Got rid of a few unnecessary unsaved changes prompts
+* Updated shell to match the rest of Experience Cloud
+* Fixed the polling bug on library build, so we'll retry 5 times before starting the exponential backoff
+* Got rid of a few warnings for deprecation in the developer console

 ## May 8, 2019